anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 ## Step 1: Make a team repository
 You will need to set up your team's project repository before you begin.
 To do so, do the following:

-* Accept the invitation by clicking on the link in Moodle ("Git Team Link")
+* Accept the invitation by clicking on the link in Moodle ("Team Git Repo")
 * Accept the assignment.
 * Have **one** member of your team make a repository and invite the other team members to this repository. **Name your repository "X", where you replace "X" with the (capitalized) letter of your team.**

 The team member that creates the team repository should update the README file.
 For now, just list your team members' names in this file.
 You can edit it directly in GitHub, as we did in Step 2 of Part 1.

 ## Step 2: Set up your local repository
-For the rest of the lab, you will need access to a terminal.

-Clone the team's repository in a terminal, as you did with your own repository in Part 1. `cd` into that directory and make sure you see the README file.
+Clone the team's repository in a VSCode terminal, as you did with your own repository in Part 1. `cd` into that directory and make sure you see the README file.

 ## Step 3: Creating your own working branch
 In Part 1, I mentioned that one way you could minimize merge conflicts was to have team members work on separate branches of the code.
 We are going to practice branching in this part of the lab.